Finding the right book writing software can make a big difference in your writing process.

 Why am I Qualified to write about the Best Book Writing Software?

-Based on my observations, the results from those surveys, and talking with some of the most well-known authors out there, I feel very strongly that this is a subject I can truly tackle.
+Based on my observations, the results from those surveys, and talking with some of the most well-known authors out there, I feel very strongly that this is a subject I can tackle.

 1. Atticus: Editor's Choice